 steve madden on ‘the cutting room floor’

-It’s because he has presence.
+He has presence.
 And a little prison in his past that reinforces his unmistakable don’t-mess-with-me energy.
-He’s an engaging conversationalist who fully owns himself and his space.
+He’s sharp, funny, self aware, and owns exactly who he is.

 Our boy Steve did “not” tow the line.
 And we loved it.

-He was unapologetic about being himself.
+He didn’t hide behind corporate polish.
 He was unafraid of tainting the brand by saying the wrong thing.
 He was just a real person, with real thoughts.

 He called us, his consumers, his “girls”.
-And I giggled like a school-girl. 🤭
+And we kicked our feet. 🤭

 I haven’t purchased a Steve Madden shoe since those undergrad days, but after hearing this interview, I’m going to check out what he’s offering.
 The power of authenticity.
 Consider me one of the girls again, Steve. 🤍